Madison County, Illinois

 Kiersten and John Schoen had always sold meat to their friends and family as a source of additional income.
 However, when Kiersten lost her job, the Schoen’s side gig turned into a full-fledged business: Red Barn Farm Meats.

 Named after the iconic red barn built by John’s great-grandfather in 1898, the Schoen’s operation celebrates traditional agricultural practices.
-Their beef is grass-fed; their piglet nursery has open bedding; and their children, Rhett, Luke and Lenny, help with farm chores.
+Their beef is grass-fed; they raise pigs in the open; and their children, Rhett, Luke and Leni, help with farm chores.
 Also similar to generations past, the Schoens rely on the support of their community to spread the word about their product.

 Customers’ engagement with Red Barn Farms Meats on social media has played an important role in increasing sales, too.
 “It’s cost effective and that’s where people’s eyes are today,” said Kiersten.
 “We have our own campaign, #HowDoYouRedBarn, where we encourage families to snap a photo of their meal to generate conversations and share recipes.”